devarshishah3/terraform-panos-dag-nia/README.md

 <img width="800" src="https://user-images.githubusercontent.com/11891727/95024708-b5ec5900-0639-11eb-9fa5-c11a290a5305.png"> </a>
 </p>

-* consul-terraform-sync **subscribes to updates from the Consul catalog** and executes one or more automation **"tasks"** with appropriate value of *service variables* based on those updates. **consul-terraform-sync** leverages [Terraform](https://www.terraform.io/) as the underlying automation tool and utilizes the Terraform provider ecosystem to drive relevant change to the network infrastructure.
+* consul-terraform-sync **subscribes to updates from the Consul catalog** and executes one or more automation **task** with appropriate value of *service variables* based on those updates. **consul-terraform-sync** leverages [Terraform](https://www.terraform.io/) as the underlying automation tool and utilizes the Terraform provider ecosystem to drive relevant change to the network infrastructure.

 * Each task consists of a runbook automation written as a compatible **Terraform module** using resources and data sources for the underlying network infrastructure provider.

-Please refer to this [link (to be updated)](https://www.consul.io/docs/download-tools) for getting started with **consul-terraform-sync**
+Please refer to this [link](https://www.consul.io/docs/nia/installation/install) for getting started with **consul-terraform-sync**

 ## Requirements